Aatish13/AWS_Lambda_File_Processor/README.md

   1. Export student.json data to table
 ## 4. S3
   1. Create two buckets one for input and another for output
+## 5. Openstack
+  1. Install devstack in ubuntu.
+  2. Create ubuntu image in openstack.
+  3. Create instance using that ubuntu image.
+  4. Put Project3.py in instance

 # Execution
   1. From local terminal execute following command to run the workload generator runs 2 test case one with 10 videos and another with 100 videos.
   ~ python3 workload.py
+  2. Run Projecr3.py in open stack instance to monitor S3 and triger lambda event.
+  ~ python3 Project3.py